Etisalat mobile broadband coverage Dubai

 - Weak or poor (EDGE or WCMDA) - connection available but slow enough to be almost useless.
 Go somewher else or be prepared to wait a long time for pages to load with frequent non-loading errors.
 A home dial-up connection is better.
 WCMDA seems to be slightly better than EDGE.

-Sometimes moving laptop computer slightly can improve the connection, or changing the USB port that your USB broadband stick is plugged into.
+Sometimes moving your laptop computer slightly can improve the connection, or changing the USB port that your USB broadband stick is plugged into.
 Even disconnect and reconnect can help occasionally, especially with a flaky connection that drops from HSPDA to WCMDA while connected for example.

-Etisalat data roaming packages
+Etisalat international data roaming packages

 To get around this, buy a local SIM card in the country you are visiting.
 You should be able to put it in your phone if it is unlocked and connect it to your computer if the phone has a modem built in but it might be tricky to get the configuration set up.
 Phone shop attendants will tell you all sorts of things depending on how much they know.
 Sometimes they will be right, sometimes wrong.